 - Stream Flow The amount of water flowing in a stream can change dramatically from season to season.
 These changes shape the channel, create habitat for living creatures and influence the streamside vegetation.
 Using a flow meter the students learn how to measure the amount of water in the channel can be measured.

-Prior to coming in the field, the students are introduced to watershed studies through the use of two GEMS (Great Explorations in Math and Science, Lawrence Hall of Science, Berkeley) guides.
+Prior to coming into the field, the students are introduced to watershed studies through the use of two GEMS (Great Explorations in Math and Science, Lawrence Hall of Science, Berkeley) guides.
 They explore the interaction in an aquatic ecosystem with the Aquatic Habitats guide and experiment with stream channel development using the River Cutters guide.
-Following the field program student understanding is evaluated through the Sage Grouse Creek simulation activity.
+Following the field program, student understanding is evaluated through the Sage Grouse Creek simulation activity.

 LOWER OWENS RIVER STUDIES

-One of the largest river restoration project in history is happening in the Owens Valley.
+One of the largest river restoration projects in history is happening in the Owens Valley.
 In the winter of 2006, the Los Angeles Department of Water and Power reintroduced water into 63 miles of the Lower Owens River that had essentially been dry since it was diverted to Los Angeles in 1913.
 The Eastern Sierra Watershed Project (ESWP) gives local students the opportunity to participate in the monitoring of the restoration of this river.
-The on-going project has given new meaning to hand-on science education, as local students experience their natural environment as a living laboratory through real-world scientific activities.
+The on-going project has given new meaning to hands-on science education, as local students experience their natural environment as a living laboratory through real-world scientific activities.
 Students began collecting “before” data from four study sites along the dry channel in 2002.
-Since 2006, 7th and 8th grade students from up and down Inyo County have traveled to the Lower Owens River to document the changes taking place.
+Since 2006, 7th and 8th-grade students from up and down Inyo County have traveled to the Lower Owens River to document the changes taking place.

 SEVENTH GRADE INVASIVE SPECIES

-The 7th grade students are looking at how the re-watering affects life along the river.
+The 7th-grade students are looking at how the re-watering affects life along the river.
 They are focusing on invasive species.
 The classroom unit Introduced Species, from the Global Environmental Change series, written by the National Science Teachers Association, is recommended to accompany the field program.
 There is also a plant identification activity to be completed prior to the field studies.
 After the field studies, students take the data collected in the field, and using the database, calculate a water quality index from the invertebrate data, summarize and compare the plant and wildlife data to past years.

 - Invasive Plant Survey Students learn to identify the plants that occur commonly along the Lower Owens River.
 Native uses and interesting facts about the plants are part of a plant walk.
 Permanent transects for point line intercept vegetation monitoring have been established.
-Students are observing the trends of any introduced species that are present and if the native vegetation can out compete introduced vegetation.
+Students are observing the trends of any introduced species that are present and if the native vegetation can out-compete introduced vegetation.

 EIGHTH GRADE PHYSICAL SCIENCE

 - Soil and Vegetation Investigation Students are introduced to basic soil properties and then describe the following soil characteristics as found in one horizon or layer of soil: depth, moisture, consistency, structure, color, texture, rocks, roots, carbonates, ph, salinity, temperature.
 Comparisons are made of river channel soils and upland soils.
 Vegetation data is collected for both soil types.
-As part of the follow up, students complete a lab to determine the particle size composition of the soils sampled in the field.
+As part of the follow-up, students complete a lab to determine the particle size composition of the soils sampled in the field.
 Then the students learn how soil and vegetation information collected in the field is used to make land management decisions.

 - Water Quality What changes occur in the following water quality parameters: temperature, pH, dissolved oxygen, total dissolved solids, and turbidity during the re-watering project?
 Using water quality probes and chemical tests, water quality data is collected.